hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

     </li>
   </ul>

-  <p>Because these signals are continuously transmitted and relatively strong across most of the satellite footprint, they provide an excellent target for SDR experimentation.</p>
+  <p>Because these signals are continuously transmitted and relatively strong across most of the satellite footprint, they make an excellent target for SDR experimentation.</p>

   <p>In this post I will demonstrate how <strong>Inmarsat STD-C signals can be received and decoded</strong>, and how multiple channels can be monitored simultaneously using <strong>SDR++ and Skytale-C</strong>.</p>